mikeizbicki/cmc-csci143/README.md

 1. You will do cool stuff to talk about in interviews (analyze ALL tweets about covid, build an Instagram clone).
 1. The assignments will help you with SQL technical interview questions.

-You will receive extra credit for pull requests to this repo or any submodule.
+See <https://github.com/mikeizbicki/cmc-csci143/issues/577> for extra credit opportunities.

 **Late Work Policy:**